Harry Cicma: Post-tennis career

 Cicma began his sports anchoring career in 2004, immediately upon graduating from Rutgers University with a degree in Journalism and Political Science.
-Since retiring from singles tennis competition after the 2008 Hall of Fame Tennis Championships, Harry continued his work as a Network TV Sports Anchor, and Producer for various National Broadcasts.
+Since retiring from singles tennis competition after the 2008 Hall of Fame Tennis Championships, Cicma continued his work as a Network TV Sports Anchor, and Producer for various National Broadcasts.
 Cicma finished NYC marathon in 2022.
 In 2023, after 5 months of intense training, he medaled in Boston Marathon.

 Harry Cicma is a Graduate and Alumnus of Wharton School of Business, at the University of Pennsylvania.
 Cicma completed his Graduate School studies at Wharton, and graduated from the Wharton Management Program in 2025 (WMP 25).
-Cicma also has a Masters Degree in Public Health from Brown University.
+Cicma also has a master's degree in public health from Brown University.

 Harry Cicma is a National TV Anchor and Executive Producer on both NBC Sports National and ESPN National TV.
 Cicma Hosts and Produces various Olympic Sports on NBC, including the Sydney Marathon and USA Fencing.